 Their team micro manages these vineyards and in some cases actually planted the vines.
 If they take over a “new” vineyard and it does not meet their exacting specifications at the time (pruning, quality of fruit etc), they will retrain the vines to their specifications before they even use the fruit in their own wines.
 This is a very unique level of involvement not often found with a winery that “sources” fruit and does not actually own the land.
 Ease of work and shortcuts are always a temptation in any industry; Mi Sueno does not take these shortcuts – quality is of the utmost concern with everything this winery does.

 The Herrera label features wines that are available in only very limited quantities – typically fewer than 100 cases.
-These are only released when particular barrel of wine catches their eye – it must contain wine of exceptional quality wine or is from a specific vineyard block stands out during a particular vintage.
+These are only released when particular barrel of wine stands out; it must contain wine of exceptional quality or is from a standout vineyard block.
 As a result, these wines are typically sold out and unavailable for tasting at Vintner’s Collective however, you can contact the winery directly for specific release dates and to join their mailing list.
 Should you be a well-known sports player, ask about their signed jersey for wine program!

 Mi Sueno at The Village at Vista Collina